danja/atuin/README.md

 ### [Demo](https://danja.github.io/atuin/)

+**Status 2025-05-20 :** I've started adding support for SPARQL, but it's not ready yet.
+Still haven't got around to the Turtle Save/Load.

 **If you recognise the general design or even created the logo yourself, please let me know so I can acknowledge.** Atuin is all-new code but based heavily on someone else's from years ago.
 Alas I forget who, and I didn't see a ref in the original code I have.

 This is mostly a (lively) placeholder right now.
 You can only load files using copy & paste.
 I don't actually need it as a Turtle editor _per se_, though I will add things like fs load/save soon.
 My motivation is to use it in [Semem](https://github.com/danja/semem), an agent memory thing I'm working on that will need seriously cluster-capable visualization of RDF graphs.